felixge/sqlprof/README.md

 # sqlprof

-sqlprof is a tool for exploring profiling data using duckdb SQL queries.
+sqlprof is a power-user tool for exploring profiling data using duckdb SQL queries.
 Currently it supports Go runtime traces and pprof files.

 ## Command Line Usage

-The examples marked as TODO have not been implemented yet.

 ``` bash
 # Explore a pprof in an interactive duckdb session